As COVID fueled the drug crisis, Native Americans hit worst

 On the White Earth reservation, ambulance calls for overdoses tripled.
 They posted big red signs in gas stations and tribal buildings: “overdose alert.”

-The number of overdoses the regional drug task force investigated skyrocketed from 20 in 2019 to 88 last year, said Joe Kleszyk, the commander.
+The number of overdoses the regional drug task force investigated skyrocketed from 20 in 2019 to 88 last year, said Joe Kleszyk, its commander.
 Fifteen of those were fatal, triple the year before.

 This year, there’s been 148 overdoses, and 24 of those victims died.
 The vast majority were Native American.